From structure mining to unsupervised exploration of atomic octahedral networks

-\begin{quote} \setstretch{1.3} \textbf{Networks of atom-centered coordination octahedra commonly occur in inorganic and hybrid solid-state materials.
-Characterizing their spatial arrangements and characteristics is crucial for relating structures to properties for many materials families.
-The traditional method using case-by-case inspection becomes prohibitive for discovering trends and similarities in large datasets.
-Here, we operationalize chemical intuition to automate the geometric parsing, quantification, and classification of coordination octahedral networks.
-We find axis-resolved tilting trends in ABO$_{3}$ perovskite polymorphs, which assist in detecting oxidation state changes.
-Moreover, we develop a scale-invariant encoding scheme to represent these networks, which, combined with human-assisted unsupervised machine learning, allows us to taxonomize the inorganic framework polytypes in hybrid iodoplumbates (A$_x$Pb$_y$I$_z$).
-Consequently, we uncover a violation of Pauling's third rule and the design principles underpinning their topological diversity.
-Our results offer a glimpse into the vast design space of atomic octahedral networks and inform high-throughput, targeted screening of specific structure types.} \end{quote} \setstretch{1.5}
+\begin{quote} \setstretch{1.3} \bf{Understanding the spatial arrangements of atom-centered coordination octahedra is crucial for relating structures to properties for many materials families.
+Traditional case-by-case inspection becomes a prohibitive task for discovering trends and similarities in large datasets.
+Here, we operationalize chemical intuition to automate the geometric parsing, quantification, and classification of coordination octahedral networks using unsupervised machine learning.
+We apply the workflow to analyze two datasets to demonstrate its effectiveness.
+For computationally generated single oxide perovskite (ABO$_{3}$) polymorphs, we uncover axis-dependent tilting trends which assist in detecting oxidation state changes.
+For hybrid iodoplumbates (A$_x$Pb$_y$I$_z$) from measured structures, we taxonomize their octahedral networks, revealing a Pauling-like connectivity rule for the coordination environment and the design principles underpinning their structural diversity.
+Our results offer a glimpse into the vast design space of atomic octahedral networks in materials chemistry and inform high-throughput, targeted screening of specific structure types.} \end{quote}